Skip to main content

 Laxmi Chowk.The old aangan where the palanquins of queens stopped.

-Entrance to Rani Mahal of New Palace
+Entrance to Rani Mahal of the New Palace

 Silverware of Amar Singh's Pujas

-Wedding horses for princes are decorated like this
+Wedding horses for princes are decorated like this.

 City Palace